-Educational Setting Ely St John's Primary School Activity / Task COVID-19 Risk Management Assessment (Educational Settings) for September 2020 (accompanying detailed lunch timestables and break timetables and curriculum provision (which includes thoughts for COVID safety and how to manage the recovery phase regarding curriculum offered) Completed by & Date 1.9.20 updated 24.9.20 Review Date After first two weeks (17th September 2020) to assess robustness then at each full governors meeting.
-Essential measures DfE guidance 2.7.20 a requirement that people who are ill stay at home robust hand and respiratory hygiene enhanced cleaning arrangements active engagement with NHS Test and Trace formal consideration of how to reduce contacts and maximise distancing between those in school wherever possible and minimise potential for contamination so far as is reasonably practicable How contacts are reduced will depend on the school's circumstances and will (as much as possible) include: grouping children together avoiding contact between groups arranging classrooms with forward facing desks staff maintaining distance from pupils and other staff as much as possible
+Educational Setting Ely St John's Primary School COVID-19 Risk Management Assessment (Educational Settings) Activity / Task (accompanying detailed lunch timetables and break timetables and curriculum provision (which includes thoughts for COVID safety and how to manage the recovery phase regarding curriculum offered) Completed by & Date Updated 3.1.21 in light of new term; tier 4; new variant Agreed by LA 14.1.21 Essential measures include: Essential measures DfE guidance 2.7.20 a requirement that people who are ill stay at home robust hand and respiratory hygiene enhanced cleaning arrangements active engagement with NHS Test and Trace formal consideration of how to reduce contacts and maximise distancing between those in school wherever possible and minimise potential for contamination so far as is reasonably practicable How contacts are reduced will depend on the school's circumstances and will (as much as possible) include: grouping children together avoiding contact between groups arranging classrooms for maximum safety and space staff maintaining distance from pupils and other staff as much as possible The school is following the DFE guidance updated 8th January 2021 for ensuring critical workers and vulnerable children to attend but are also asking parents to consider keeping their children at home if they can.
+To fully consider the safety of both pupils and staff we aim to ensure no more than 50% of a class are in school and will begin to prioritise where necessary.